gsofter/vanity-name-register-system/README.md

 In conclusion, to register name, user must run 2 transactions: preRegister and register.
 And register must be called at least cool down time has passed.

+### Available scripts
+Try running some of the following tasks:

 ```shell
 npx hardhat accounts